|

 oxidation states in aqueous solution containing dissolved oxygen

-from air are for the hydrated ions ...
+from air tend to be the 'simple' hydrated ions such as ...

 [TiO]2+, VO2+, Cr3+,